No – all visitors MUST book before their visit. This will enable us to manage the number of visitors on site at any one time.

 Max's Café is currently operating a takeaway service only.
 There is an outdoor eating area located in the events field, with picnic benches spaced out to allow for social distancing.
 We also have a marquee for food bought on site to be consumed.

 Yes, you’re welcome to bring a picnic with you.
 We have picnic tables set up in our Events Field, which have been spaced with social distancing taken into consideration, so please don’t move them.

 No, you must stay with your children for your entire visit.

-Due to Covid-19, we have had to build a one-way path around the sanctuary to allow people to socially distance.
-Some areas of the route, like the big field walkway, are on uneven terrain.
+We have an accessible toilet on site.
+Due to COVID-19 we have had to build a one-way path around the sanctuary to allow people to socially distance.
+Some areas of the route, like the field walkway, are on uneven terrain.
+These grassy areas can become incredibly muddy if we have wet weather, and wouldn't be accessible by wheelchair unfortunately.
 Please feel free to contact us for more information prior to your visit.

 Yes there are plenty of hand-washing stations on site.
 We have also added 8 hand sanitising stations around the sanctuary as well.
 Please remember to use these frequently during your visit.

 We are home to several cats (free roaming) and goats, so please be aware of this before visiting.
 Regarding COVID-19, please follow the government guidelines.

 We do not allow smoking anywhere on site.